datopian/datahub/docs/models.markdown

-// we will now have the following (and more) set up - see below for details dataset.fields // collection of Fields (columns) for this Dataset dataset.currentRecords // collection of Records resulting from latest query dataset.docCount // total number of Records in the last query
+// we will now have the following (and more) set up - see below for details dataset.fields // collection of Fields (columns) for this Dataset dataset.records // collection of Records resulting from latest query dataset.docCount // total number of Records in the last query
 {% endhighlight %}

 ### Key Attributes

-* currentRecords: a collection of `Record`s currently loaded for viewing (updated by calling query method) - note that this need <strong>not</strong>
+* records: a collection of `Record`s currently loaded for viewing (updated by calling query method) - note that this need <strong>not</strong>
   be all the records in the dataset (for example, you may have connected to a source where the complete dataset contains a million records but you have